41st Venice International Film Festival

 The 41st annual Venice International Film Festival was held from 1 to 11 September 1984 under the direction of Gian Luigi Rondi.

-No Golden Lion for Lifetime Achievement was assigned.
+Italian filmmaker Michelangelo Antonioni was the Jury President of the main competition.
+The Golden Lion winner was A Year of the Quiet Sun directed by Krzysztof Zanussi.

 The main event of this edition was, out of competition, the premiere of Heimat, an almost 16 hours-long film directed by Edgar Reitz.
 Among the other titles showed out of competition there were Steven Spielberg's Indiana Jones and the Temple of Doom, Wolfgang Petersen's The NeverEnding Story and a restored version of Metropolis edited and scored by Giorgio Moroder.
 The retrospective was dedicated to Luis Buñuel.

 Jury

 The following people comprised the 1984 jury: